stevenbristol/less-js-routes/README.md

 ```
 This means rjs or any javascript that your app returns will be eval'd.

-* Returns: string that is the path to the resource.
+* Returns: Nothing.
+Everything happens async so there's nothing to return.

 Example: